 Nick Fleming's photographs do not 'capture' moments.
 They set them free and enable the other to live them.
 Aware of the complexities that underlie the process of subject photographing subject, his photos emanate a profound sense of beauty and honesty.

-While based in London, he has worked on news features and picture stories, book covers and private commissions.
+While based in Italy, he has worked on news features and picture stories, book covers and private commissions.
 His solo exhibitions include "The Kumbh Mela: Personal Pilgrimages", "The Making of a British Gurkha Soldier", and "Living Divinely" among others.

 He has also lectured at the Royal Geographical Society, the Victoria and Albert Museum and taught and lectured at Art in Action.